Loopshape/loader/README.md

 es module nodejs particle streamlines and map them to the local ai api bridge on localhost:11434 (optional MD5 backtrace for customer-clients)

-Then create an orchestration for local ollama model-pool and use the dynamic script app.response.js to embed this into the agent delegates for creating indexed offset modulation besides an ogoing bidirectional pipeline, which streams the visual octal waves onto particled es module nodejs particle streamlines and map them to the local ai api bridge on localhost:11434
+Then create an orchestration for local ollama model-pool and use the dynamic script app.response.js to embed this into the agent delegates for creating indexed offset modulation besides an ongoing bidirectional pipeline, which streams the visual octal waves onto particled es module nodejs particle streamlines and map them to the local ai api bridge on localhost:11434

 <br>